Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 county 25/3 253 rank 100/20 10020 rank Gig gig rank Providers

-At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 782 locations in Blue Earth County.
-The majority of locations will get a fiber, which is going to help the county.
+At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 30 locations in Anoka County.
+However, all of locations are slated to get satellite, which does not qualify as served in the MN statute.

-Statewide factors: There is still Line Extension funding yet to be distributed, which helps connect handfuls of houses just beyond existing infrastructure.
-There have been changes with local and national broadband providers, which also leads to uncertainty.
+There is still Line Extension funding yet to be distributed, which helps connect handfuls of houses just beyond existing infrastructure.
+(Pope has not benefitted from earlier Line Extension awards.
+So that may be a strategy worth considering.)

 2025 2024 2023 2022 2021 2020 2019 2018 2017